Study: Female doctors spend more time with patients, but get paid less than men

 Primary care physicians who are employed by a health system often have a base salary along with performance bonuses and profit-sharing options.
 Those who work in private practice make their earnings from their office’s revenue.
 In both cases, doctors have an opportunity to earn more if they have a higher volume of appointments and either conduct or recommend higher-priced medical services.

 For the study, researchers analyzed electronic health records for 24.4 million primary care office visits that took place in 2017.
-It found that male and female doctors worked the same total number of hours and generated the same amount of revenue for each patient they saw.
+It found that male and female doctors generated the same amount of revenue for each patient they saw, though female doctors logged more total hours.
 However, they differed in how they spent that time.
 Women spent 2.4 minutes on average more with patients than their male colleagues—a 16% difference.
 Longer visits mean that women can take on fewer patient visits, and that can translate into less pay.
 Notably, the study found that though women were taking on a lower number of patient visits, they were not less productive than their male colleagues.
 Women reported more diagnoses and placed more orders for follow-up examinations and treatments but were less likely to recommend expensive procedures that bring in more revenue.

 “If a patient sends me a message through the patient portal and asks for advice on something, I will do a whole exchange through email to sort out their problem or I’ll give them a call—but I don’t get paid for this,” says Ishani Ganguli, the lead author on the study.
 “Doctors have every incentive to say, I’m not going to talk to you now over email—I’m going to have you come in for a visit.”